 Yes, it certainly does!

-So, whether you’re buying pre-ground beans for cold brewing or going for whole bean and grinding them yourself, you should know that grind does matter.
+So, whether you’re buying pre-ground beans for cold brewing or pulling out your trusty coffee grinder and a bag of whole beans, you should know that grind does matter.

 If the grind is too fine, the flavors of the finished brew will be bitter and harsher because of over-extraction.
 Therefore, your grind should be coarse for cold brewing.
 Also, if you’re using the slow drip method of cold brewing, a coarse grind will allow for a quicker flow, whereas a fine grind is too dense, restricting the flow of the water.